Isospectral Reductions of Non-negative Matrices: Matrices that become positive after reduction

 \section{Matrices that become positive after reduction}

 Intuitively, we know that if all the entries of a stochastic matrix are close to each other, its semi-norm is small.
 If every entry is the same, we have a semi-norm of 0 and can find the stationary measure after one step of iteration.
-While for a stochastic matrix where two columns have interlacing zero entries we have a semi-norm of 1 and probably need many iterations to get close to the stationary measure.
-Generally we would like to see fewer zero entries in the matrix after reduction, ideally no zero entries and we have a strictly positive matrix whose semi-norm is small.
-We give some specific types of examples where the matrix becomes strictly positive after reduction in the following subsections.
+Meanwhile for a stochastic matrix where two columns have interlacing zero entries we have a semi-norm of 1 and probably need many iterations to approximate the stationary measure.